UGAWG/adapt-benchmarks/cube/README.md

+## linear

-metric field is equ 18 from
+The linear metric field is

 ```
    + h_x^-2   0      0    +